Managed Security and Compliance

 Implementation of the security processes and operations

-This stage is usually performed during 2 to 9 months, depending on the approved scope, initial state, requirements and the results of the previous stage.
+This stage is usually performed within 2 to 9 months, depending on the approved scope, initial state, requirements and the results of the previous stage.

 - security policies and risk management;